 Parallel processing often reduces response times by multiple seconds in complex agents.

-Large context windows slow down the inference significantly.
-We can optimize the context by:
+I realized that Large context windows can slow down the inference significantly and we can optimize the context by context distillation:

 • Send only task-specific fields